Quick Highlights:

 17. Pay with cash whenever possible

 Look at how you spend money.
 If you burn through cash, carry less.
 If you overuse debit cards, put them at the bottom of your backpack or somewhere hard to get.
-Know when and how you spend money and decrease the temptation.
+Know when and how you spend money and decrease temptation by adding small barriers between you and your spending triggers.

 18. Use coupons